apache/nifi-minifi-cpp/CONFIGURE.md

 	 nifi.database.content.repository.directory.default=${MINIFI_HOME}/content_repository

 It is also possible to use a single database to store multiple repositories with the `minifidb://` scheme.
 This could help with migration and centralize agent state persistence.
+In the scheme the final path segment designates the column family in the repository, while the preceding path indicates the directory the rocksdb database is created into.
+E.g. in `minifidb:///home/user/minifi/agent_state/flowfile` a directory will be created at `/home/user/minifi/agent_state` populated with rocksdb-specific content, and in that repository a logically separate "subdatabase" is created under the name `"flowfile"`.

      in minifi.properties
      nifi.flowfile.repository.directory.default=minifidb://${MINIFI_HOME}/agent_state/flowfile